jannschu/traefik-maintenance-plugin/README.md

 1. If the whitelist contains `"*"`, all users will be allowed to access the service.
 2. If the client's IP address matches any entry in the whitelist, they will be allowed through.
-3. Otherwise, a 512 status code with the message "Service is in maintenance mode" will be returned.
+3. Otherwise, the configured maintenance status code (default: 512) with the message "Service is in maintenance mode" will be returned.

 The plugin extracts client IPs by checking headers in the following order:
 1. X-Forwarded-For (first IP if multiple are present)